Analysis | 5 crucial questions with 10 days to go until Election Day

 2. How much does early voting help Democrats?

-What has become abundantly clear in recent days is that, whatever happens from here on out, Democrats have likely built an unprecedented early advantage in the votes actually cast before Election Day — both via mail-in voting and in-person early voting.
+What has become abundantly clear in recent days is that, whatever happens from here on out, Democrats probably have built an unprecedented early advantage in the votes cast before Election Day — both via mail and in-person early voting.

-According to early voting data collected by The Washington Post, turnout in most states has already eclipsed the final early-voting tallies in 2016, and in several states, early-voting turnout is already more than half of total 2016 turnout.
-In Texas, 71 percent of all ballots cast in 2016 have already been cast in 2020.
-In North Carolina: 56 percent.
-In Georgia: 55 percent.
-In Florida: 50 percent.
+According to early voting data collected by The Post, turnout in most states has already eclipsed the final early-voting tallies in 2016, and in several states, early-voting turnout is already more than half of total 2016 turnout.
+In Texas, 71 percent of all ballots cast in 2016 have been cast in 2020.
+In North Carolina, 56 percent.
+In Georgia, 55 percent.
+In Florida, 50 percent.
 And that’s just the competitive states.

-Data nationally and in some of these states indicate these early votes have a significant and in some cases very strong Democratic lean, given Democrats have embraced mail-in voting much more than Republicans.
+Data nationally and in some of these states indicate that these early votes have a significant and in some cases very strong Democratic lean, given that Democrats have embraced mail-in voting much more than Republicans.
 In North Carolina, the ballots cast are 42 percent Democratic and 29 percent Republican.
-In Florida, the Democrats’ edge is 44-35.
-In Arizona, it’s 41-35.
-In Iowa, it’s 51-31, according to data from the United States Election Project.
-And in Pennsylvania, it’s a stunning 71-20.
+In Florida, the Democrats’ edge is 44 percent to 35 percent.
+In Arizona, it’s 41 percent to 35 percent.
+In Iowa, it’s 51 percent to 31 percent, according to data from the United States Election Project.
+And in Pennsylvania, it’s a stunning 71 percent to 20 percent.

-Early turnout is also especially striking amount young voters, who commonly vote at lower levels and may be unregistered with a party, but lean significantly toward Democrats in actual voting.
+Early turnout is also especially striking amount young voters, who commonly vote at lower levels and may be unregistered with a party, but lean significantly toward Democrats when voting.
 Here’s what that looked like as of Wednesday, via Tufts University’s Center for Information and Research on Civic Learning and Engagement:

 There is a school of thought that early voting doesn’t necessarily favor one party over another — that often voters who take advantage of it would otherwise be very likely to vote on Election Day.
 What we’ve seen from these numbers, though, suggests record turnout ahead.
-And higher turnout generally favors Democrats, given people who are infrequent voters tend to tilt toward the Democrats.
-(Trump, himself, has warned about higher turnout from mail-in voting making it impossible for Republicans to win elections.)
+And higher turnout generally favors Democrats, given that people who are infrequent voters tend to tilt toward the Democrats.
+(Trump has warned about higher turnout from mail-in voting making it impossible for Republicans to win elections.)

 And again, unprecedented circumstances leading to unprecedented results.